This Buddhist proverb pretty much sums up my motto for the rest of the year.

 That’s where the tricking the old brain part comes in.

-Because that “writing time” sounded like too much work.
+Because that 3-hour “writing time” sounded like too much work.

 When something is hard, and there’s no one requiring you to do it, and there’s no immediate reward, it’s really hard to make myself do that thing.
-And with fear, doubt, and self-loathing breathing down my neck, it’s even harder.
+With fear, doubt, and self-loathing breathing down my neck, it’s even harder.

 So, I needed to do something regarding my writing that wouldn’t make me want to avoid it.
 Writing for 30 minutes a day sounds more like a treat to me than work.
 I needed to “trick” my brain into doing the thing I wanted to do.